Perimenopause and Menopause

 • Apply hormonal and/or non-hormonal treatment strategies

-• Understand current evidence-based prescribing
+• Current evidence-based prescribing

 • Direct patients to reliable, contemporary, evidence-based education resources